Symbiotic Backscatter Communication: A Design Perspective on the Modulation Scheme of Backscatter Devices: Introduction

 We note that the existing works \cite{8907447,9461158,9866050,8665892,10437703,10820118,8807353,8941106,10702412,10778600,10896822} assumed a CSCG distribution for the BD reflected symbols.
 However, this assumption may be unrealistic in practical SBC for the following reasons.
 While a CSCG signal maximizes the mutual information between the BD and its receiver, it necessitates high-complexity techniques such as probabilistic shaping \cite{8006941} to transform signals after amplitude or phase modulation into CSCG signals.
 These techniques, however, are not supported by the low-cost BD, which typically relies on relatively simple circuits \cite{1505023,7059230,10681516}.

-In this paper, we focus on the SRBC, where the BD adopts one of the following two popular low-complexity modulation schemes, i.e., $M$-ary amplitude-shift keying (MASK) and $M$-ary phase-shift keying (MPSK), to convey information.
-It should be noted that under these modulation schemes, the BD's signal does not follow a CSCG distribution.
+In this paper, we focus on the SBC, where the BD\footnote{{A reconfigurable intelligent surface (RIS) is typically designed to enhance wireless transmission performance by optimizing channel conditions, whereas a backscatter device (BD) is aimed at delivering information with ultra-low device complexity and ultra-low power consumption.
+It is worth noting that recent research has explored the possibility of enabling RIS to modulate information \cite{9309091}, suggesting that an RIS could, in principle, replace the BD in our considered system model.
+However, the hardware complexity and manufacturing cost of RIS units are substantially higher than those of BDs.
+Therefore, RIS may not be a suitable solution for large-scale deployments of ultra low-power and low-cost IoT devices.
+This practical constraint motivates our focus on the use of BDs in this work.} } adopts one of the following two popular low-complexity modulation schemes, i.e., $M$-ary amplitude-shift keying (MASK) and $M$-ary phase-shift keying (MPSK)\footnote{MASK and MPSK are selected for their dual advantages of being recommended by 3GPP for IoT and enabling simple, low-power passive implementations suitable for BDs \cite{11015785}.}, to convey information. {It should be noted that under MASK/MPSK, the BD's signal does not follow a CSCG distribution.
 Consequently, the following questions arise: {\emph{First, can BD still guarantee an increase in the PT's rate when using MASK or MPSK?
 If not, how should the phase of the BD's symbols be designed to ensure an improvement in the PT's rate?}} {\emph{Second, the symbols generated by the modulation scheme do not follow CSCG distribution, and applying Shannon formula would lead to an overestimation of the achievable rate.
-In this case, what is the appropriate method for calculating the BD's rate?}}
+In this case, what is the appropriate method for calculating the BD's rate?}} Although the recent work \cite{11020593} employs low-complexity modulation schemes, it does not address the above questions.
+Our work aims to fill this gap by providing a practical and theoretically grounded design framework for SRBC under realistic modulation constraints.}